Casting is King

 Another site is https://www.voicesonlinenow.com/ Their motto is “cast it, book it, record it.”

 How To Find Actors in Back Stage Magazine and Show Business Weekly

 Back Stage publishes a weekly tabloid-sized trade magazine in the U.S. (Back Stage) and a bimonthly digest-sized resource directory (Call Sheet) that cover the entertainment industry from the perspective of performers (singers, dancers, comedians, etc.), the performance unions (SAG, Actors’ Equity Association, AFTRA, AGVA, AGMA, the American Federation of Musicians, etc.), casting directors, agents, writers, directors, and, in particular, actors.

 Back Stage also publishes related and newsletters, produces industry trade shows (such as Actorfest),

-For $17/month you can post a Casting Notice.
+For a small monthly fee you can post a Casting Notice.
 Be sure you check Non-Union, Video if that applies.